Symphony in C-sharp minor (Sohy)

-The Symphony in C-sharp minor, Op.
+The Symphony in C♯ minor, Op.
 10, subtitled the Great War, is the only symphony by French composer Charlotte Sohy.
 It was written between 1914 and 1917 during World War I and may have been inspired by the death of Sohy's colleague Albéric Magnard.

 History

 Composition

 Sohy began work on the symphony in autumn 1914 and completed it October 1917.

 The symphony was possibly inspired by the death of Albéric Magnard, in September 1914, who was a family friend of Sohy and her husband Marcel Labey.
 Sohy's symphony adopts the same key — little used — of C sharp minor as Magnard's Symphony No. 4.
-Around the same time, Sohy's husband Marcel was mobilised to fight in World War 1, and the symphony, whilst not programmatic, has a dark, anxious tone, taking the subtitle Grand Guerre (Great War).
+Around the same time, Sohy's husband Marcel was mobilised to fight in World War 1.
+In 1915, Sohy was notified of his death at the front, although this transpired to be false.
+The symphony, whilst not explicitly programmatic, has a dark, anxious tone, taking the subtitle Grand Guerre (Great War).

 Performances

 The symphony was not performed in Sohy's lifetime.
 It was premiered in June 2019 with the Orchestre de Besançon Franche-Comté conducted by Debora Waldman.
 Waldman had been introduced to the work by Sohy's grandson, François-Henri Labey, and both worked alongside guest concertmaster François-Marie Drieux to prepare the work for performance.
 The American premiere took place on 5 March 2024 at the Zilkha Hall of the Hobby Center for the Performing Arts in Houston, Texas.
 It was performed by the Texas Medical Center Orchestra conducted by Libi Lebel.